 If you’ve made it this far into the stages of completion, you have both a general and a specific idea of what needs to be done.
 Commitment moves you from “this needs to be done” to “this is what I’m going to do,” and this is one of the critical steps that so many of us fall down on.

-The troubling thing, though, is that many of us don’t recognize that the way we’re filling out our ToDo lists builds in a lack of commitment.
-When it comes to creative work, it’s not really possible for you to complete 7 projects in a day, yet how many of our lists contain 7 projects that need to be done?
+The troubling thing, though, is that many of us don’t recognize that the way we’re filling out our To-Do lists builds in a lack of commitment.
+When it comes to creative work, it’s not really possible for you to complete seven projects in a day, yet how many of our lists contain seven projects that need to be done?
 Since we know at a gut level that it’s impossible, we don’t commit to doing any of them.
 We’ve set ourselves up to fail from the gate, and that prophecy is fulfilled at the end of the day.

-This is one of the reasons that I strongly urge people to have the smallest ToDo and project lists as possible – the fewer the items, the easier it is to commit to doing them.
-One you commit to doing something, you can concentrate your resources to ensure it gets done, but if you don’t commit, you can’t concentrate.
+This is one of the reasons that I strongly urge people to have the smallest To-Do and project lists possible – the fewer the items, the easier it is to commit to doing them.
+One you commit to doing something, you can concentrate your resources to ensure that it gets done, but if you don’t commit, you can’t concentrate.

 What it’s like to have commitment: You’re not looking at a world of possible things that need to get done – you’re looking at a few specific actions that you can finish.
 Since you have clarity and concreteness, you know that getting them done matters, so you can be all-in.

-What happens if you don’t have commitment: Though you know what needs to be done, you don’t have the motivation and will to do it.
-You’ll be more prone to get caught on the Loop or to get swept away by some other shiny bauble, and your work will be left undone.
+What happens if you don’t have commitment: Though you know what needs to be done, you don’t have the motivation or the will to do it.
+You’ll be more prone to get caught in the Loop or to get swept away by some other shiny bauble, and your work will be left undone.

 Concentration is largely the idea behind the engagement threshold.
 Figuring out your engagement threshold for your work is simply allowing you to use the right amount of energy for the right job, rather than having a mismatch between what it takes to complete your work and the time, energy, and attention you’re giving to your work.